 The recipe is very easy.

 STEP 2: In a small saucepan over medium heat, combine the vinegar, salt and sugar to make a brine.
-Stir just until the sugar and salt have dissolved; remove from heat.
+Stir just until the white sugar and salt have dissolved; remove from heat (it does not need to come to a boil).
 Add the garlic and whole peppercorns.

 STEP 3: Cool to room temperature then place in the refrigerator.
 Chill for at least 30 minutes before eating.